-Example: Chase Bank often has an active checking account bonus offer.
-As of this writing, new customers can open an account, set up direct deposit, and earn $200.
+For example, Chase Bank often has an active checking account bonus offer.
+New customers can open an account, set up direct deposit, and earn up to $200.

 Savings accounts: Savings account bonuses are harder to find, but they’re out there.
 Those promotions typically require you to make a significant deposit—often $10,000, $25,000, or more.
 As a bonus, you may receive several hundred dollars.

 Savings account offers can bring in new assets, but bonus-chasing enthusiasts with excess cash have learned that it’s easy to shift savings around and earn bonuses.
 That may explain why few banks actively promote savings account bonus offers.

 Other types of bonuses: Some banks get creative and try to win your attention in different ways.
 For example, they might offer an extremely high-interest rate on a high-yield checking account, but you only earn that rate on the first $1,000 or so in your account.

 Is the Bonus Worth It?